Kzax01/AWS-Security-Aerosecure/Secure_VPC_Flow_Logs/README.md

 ---

 ## 🚀 Application to AeroSecure
 This project represents a significant step towards an **autonomous AWS SOC**, with the potential to integrate this solution with **AWS Security Hub** for centralized threat analysis.
-It will enhance the security posture of **Airbus'** infrastructure.
+It will enhance the security posture of **Aerosecure'** infrastructure.

 ---